strawberry-graphql/strawberry-django/docs/guide/settings.md

       Default limit for [pagination](pagination.md) when one is not provided by the client.
 Can be set to `None` to set it to unlimited.

+- **`PAGINATION_MAX_LIMIT`** (default: `None`)

+      Maximum limit for [pagination](pagination.md) that can be requested by clients.
+When set, this will cap any limit value requested by clients, including `None` (unlimited) requests.
+This is useful to prevent clients from requesting too many records at once, which could cause performance issues.
+Can be set to `None` to allow unlimited requests (not recommended for production).

 - **`ALLOW_MUTATIONS_WITHOUT_FILTERS`** (default: `False`)

       If True, [CUD mutations](mutations.md#cud-mutations) will not require a filter to be specified.